 This article covers how to create a new KPI or Initiative value import, as well as how to import data that is already in a specific format.
-Please see the Advanced Value Imports (KPIs and Initiatives) article for how to import data in more advanced formats.
+Please see the Standard Value Imports (KPIs and Initiatives) article for how to import data with more flexible options.